Fun and challenging

 SSHL also offers a wide range of recreational activities including both aesthetic activities as well as the physical.
 Day students have basically the same access to the range of recreational activities as the boarders.
 For students interested in sports, there are opportunities to participate in international sports competitions as part of NECIS.
 SSHL participates each year in various events and these are much appreciated and help create fraternity.
 SSHL is also part of the SIPSI sporting competitions between Swedish schools.

 Weekends often have common events such as the school disco, movie night or more traditional activities such as making gingerbread houses or treasure hunts.
 The individual boarding houses also have their own events such as spa and cosy evenings.
-About every third weekend, students go home to see their families.
+About every third weekend, our students with Traditional boarding alternative go home to see their families.
 Those who are unable to do so have a Swedish guardian who takes responsibility for them over the weekend.
 The Swedish guardian is often a relative or close friend of the family.

 Day students are affiliated to one of the student houses and are always welcome to socialise with their friends there and take part in activities concerning the whole school.
 In the afternoons, there is help with homework and you can always get extra study support if required.